-Project Type Percentage of volume in this project category Inclusion, integration and qualification 40% Promotion of language skills in early childhood education, support and advice for families 33% School social work 27%
+Project Type Percentage of volume in this project category Inclusion, integration and qualification 49% Promotion of language skills in early childhood education, support and advice for families 28% School social work 23%

-- 1. Non-discriminatory access to programmes/offers/services - ✓ For 100% of relevant financed projects, high social standards regarding non-discrimination are in place (in accordance with national legislation). - 2.
-Free, fairly priced and/or subsidised participation in programmes/initiatives - ✓ For 100% of relevant financed projects, programmes/initiatives are either free of charge or heavily subsidised for participants. - 3.
-Working conditions of teaching and office staff - ✓ For all projects, high labour standards regarding e.g. working time, periods of rest, minimum wages, freedom of association, collective bargaining, non-discrimination and health and safety are in place (in accordance with national legislation).
+- 1. Non-discriminatory access to programmes/offers/services - ✓ For 100% of projects, high social standards regarding non-discrimination are in place (in accordance with national legislation). - 2.
+Free, fairly priced and/or subsidised participation in programmes/initiatives - ✓ For 100% of projects, programmes/initiatives are either free of charge or heavily subsidised for participants. - 3.
+Working conditions of teaching and office staff - ✓ 100% of projects are located in countries where high labour standards are in place for both teaching and office staff (e.g. ILO core conventions).

-Project category C: Public transportation and local mobility
+C. Public transportation and local mobility